JanJastrow/ViThumbs/ReadMe.md

-# thumbnails
+# ViThumbs

-Create "video thumbnail collection" with metadata
+Create tiled video thumbnail images with metadata

 ## About